 A conservatory-trained actress in LA (USC), NY (NYU) and the UK (BADA), Laura Darrell has acted professionally since the age of 10, starting off in regional theatres before making the move to NYC and LA.
 To date she has appeared in several independent feature films, indie shorts, and webseries, many of which have appeared in major festivals, including Sundance and Cinequest.
 Laura has also performed lead roles in theaters across the country.

-Laura is currently playing Suze in John Kander and Greg Pierce's new musical KID VICTORY, running Off-Broadway at the Vineyard Theater, directed by Liesl Tommy and choreographed by Christopher Windom.
+Laura just finished working on Encores!
+The Golden Apple at New York City Center, directed by Michael Berresse.
+Before that she was Suze in John Kander and Greg Pierce’s new musical KID VICTORY, which ran Off-Broadway at the Vineyard Theater, directed by Liesl Tommy and choreographed by Christopher Windom.
+The official Off-Broadway Cast Album will drop in September 2017.
 Before that she debuted as Anna in the OPENING CAST of FROZEN LIVE at DCA, also directed by Liesl Tommy.
-And with its 2017 release, she will be seen playing the role of Eileen, a tough mean girl, in the feature film CREEDMORIA, starring Stef Dawson (Hunger Games) and directed by Alicia Slimmer, which recently won BEST COMEDY at the CINEQUEST Film Festival.
+And with its 2017 release, she will be seen playing the role of Eileen, a tough mean girl, in the feature film CREEDMORIA, starring Stef Dawson (Hunger Games) and directed by Alicia Slimmer, which has won many awards including BEST COMEDY at the CINEQUEST Film Festival.
 She can also be seen in several independent shorts, including Hands to the Sky, directed by Kimberly Townes (HBO) starring Theo Perkins.

 Laura has performed in several webseries, including Bad Kitty, The Waiting Room, and No Method, which have been featured on many popular websites including Funnyordie.com.
 She has also written, starred in, and produced two short films called The Dressing Room, starring Eva Kaminsky, and A Writer’s Retreat with Rohan Studios.